getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/notification-management.md

 > [{% asset workflow-configuration.png %}]({% asset workflow-configuration.png @path %})

-Again, "Default" in this case means that it will follow the overall project alerts switch.
+Again, "Default" in this case means that it will follow the overall workflow notifications switch.

 ### Issue Notifications

-To opt-out of a specific issue's notifications, click "unsubscribe" at the bottom right of the issue's page.
+To opt out of a specific issue's notifications, click "unsubscribe" at the bottom right of the issue's page.

 > [{% asset notifications-unsubscribe.png %}]({% asset notifications-unsubscribe.png @path %})